 The most interesting points to take away:

+1/ "there is a path to compliance with the federal securities laws going forward, even where issuers have conducted an illegal unregistered offering of digital asset securities.".
 This is a helpful statement that can be interpreted as largely supportive of the category as a whole, potentially opening up to a phase of 'compliant ICOs' that we don't quite know what will look like (hopefully to be addressed in the recently promised 'plain English' SEC guidance)

 2/ the SEC didn't go after fraud nor misrepresentation, which means that non-outright scams are equally potentially liable if they've sold unregistered securities or haven't qualified for an exemption.